This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 If your house is warm, try sticking a sheet pan in the freezer while you work.
 Then, if the dough starts to get too warm while you are rolling and cutting, you can take the sheet pan out and set it over the dough for a few minutes to firm it up.

-Raspberry Linzer Cookies will soften if you let them sit after filling, so keep that in mind if you want to fill them ahead of time.
-You can also make the cookies up to several days in advance and simply fill them just before serving.
+Raspberry linzer cookies will soften a bit if you let them sit after they’ve been filled, so keep that in mind if you want to fill them ahead of time.
+You can also wait to fill them just before serving.

 Raspberry Linzer Cookies sandwich bright and tangy raspberry jam between two almond cookies.
 They’re as delicious as they are beautiful!